Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Introduction and Motivation

 \section{Introduction and Motivation}

 The change-point detection (CPD) problem consists in finding changes in the underlying statistical model of data sequences that are modelled as time series.
 This problem has a plethora of applications in industrial systems \cite{marti2015anomaly}, medical diagnoses~\cite{zhang2010detecting}, environmental monitoring \cite{reeves2007review}, speech processing~\cite{harchaoui2009regularized}, finance, economics, and so on~\cite{tartakovsky2014sequential}.
 The CPD problems can be divided into two main types: \emph{offline} CPD and \emph{online} CPD \cite{truong2019selective}; the latter is also known as \emph{sequential} CPD.
 This depends on whether the data sequence is fixed or obtained in a real-time setting.
 Offline CPD is a problem that is studied in, for example, anomaly detection problems such as detecting climate change based on existing and known statistics.
-Online CPD is studied in, for example, signal segmentation problems such as extracting information from streaming audio signals; this often involves performing the detection task with minimal delay, also known as {\em quickest CPD}.
-In classical CPD problems, researchers either assume that the underlying distributions are known \cite{page1954continuous,page1955test,moustakides1986optimal,siegmund2013sequential,basseville1993detection} or they assume that there is only access to a sequence of data samples without knowledge of any underlying distributions \cite{mcgilchrist1975note,pettitt1979non,brodsky2013nonparametric}.
-However, in recent times, thanks to a variety of machine learning applications, there is motivation to adopt a modern statistical approach that makes use of \emph{training sequences} to augment the learning of the change-point(s) in the test sequence.
+Online CPD is studied in, for example, signal segmentation problems such as extracting information from streaming audio signals.
+In classical CPD problems, researchers either assume that the underlying distributions are known \cite{page1954continuous,page1955test,moustakides1986optimal,siegmund2013sequential,basseville1993detection} or they assume that there is only access to a sequence of test data samples without knowledge of any underlying distributions \cite{mcgilchrist1975note,pettitt1979non,brodsky2013nonparametric}.
+However, in recent times, there has been a rising trend to adopt a modern statistical approach that makes use of \emph{training sequences} to augment classical problems, including learning of the change-point(s) in the test sequence.
 To the best of the authors' knowledge, existing works have not considered this problem setup.